ansible/ansible/README.md

        * Adding more unit tests
    * Avoid:
        * Sending patches to the mailing list directly.
-       * Sending feature pull requests to the 'master' branch instead of the devel branch
+       * Sending feature pull requests to the 'release' branch instead of the devel branch
        * Sending pull requests to mpdehaan's personal ansible fork.